supermitch/moai_rpg/README.md

 ## How to play ##

-* Click the screen to walk around
 * Attack enemies by walking into them
 * Pick up items by walking over them
 * If you're stationary, you will take damage if monsters attack!

+## Controls ##

+* Click anywhere on the map to attempt to move to that location

+Alternatively:

+* Click the controllers d-pad to move up, down, left or right

 ## Screenshot ##